undergroundwires/privacy.sexy/SECURITY.md

   privacy.sexy actively follows security guidelines from the Open Web Application Security Project (OWASP) at strictest level.
   This approach protects against attacks like Cross Site Scripting (XSS) and data injection.
 - **Host System Access Control:**
-  The desktop application segregates code sections based on their access levels.
+  The desktop application segregates and isolates code sections based on their access levels through sandboxing.
   This provides a critical defense mechanism, prevents attackers from introducing harmful code into the app, known as injection attacks.
+- **Auditing and Transparency:**
+  The desktop application improves security and transparency by logging application activities and retaining files of executed scripts
+  This facilitates detailed auditability and effective troubleshooting, contributing to the integrity and reliability of the application.

 ### Update Security and Integrity